MokoSan/AtomicHabits/Notes.md

 1. Habits are simple, reliable solutions to recurring problems in our environment.
    1. Habits are mental shortcuts learned from experience.
 2. Behaviors followed by satisfying consequences tend to be repeated and those that produce unpleasant consequences are less likely to be repeated.
-3. Habits are simply, reliable solutions to recurring problems in our environment.
-4. As habits are created, the level of activity in our brain decreases.
+3. As habits are created, the level of activity in our brain decreases.
    1. In a sense, a habit is just a memory of the steps you previously followed to solve a problem in the past.
-5. Habits reduce cognitive load and free up mental capacity, so you can allocate your attention to other tasks.
+4. Habits reduce cognitive load and free up mental capacity, so you can allocate your attention to other tasks.
-6. 4 Steps of Building a Habit:
+5. 4 Steps of Building a Habit:
    1. __Cue__: A cue triggers your brain to initiate a behavior.
       1. A cue is about noticing a reward.
    2. __Craving__: Motivational force behind every habit.